Maryland Cash Home Buyers — Frequently Asked Questions

 Category 01

-We make offers based on real data — comparable sales in your area, estimated repair costs, and our carrying costs after purchase.
-Our offers are fair given that we’re buying as-is, in cash, with no contingencies and no commissions taken from your side.
+We make offers based on real data — comparable sales, estimated repair costs, and carrying costs.
+Our offers are fair given that we’re buying as-is, in cash, with no contingencies and no commissions on your side.

 We show you exactly how we arrived at our number.
-If something doesn’t add up, ask us — we’ll walk you through it line by line.
+Ask us — we’ll walk you through it line by line.

-Is there any obligation when I request an offer?
+Is there any obligation when I request a cash offer for my Maryland house?

 None whatsoever.
 Requesting an offer costs you nothing and commits you to nothing.
-We’ll research your property, put together a real written number, call you to discuss it, and then the decision is entirely yours.
 We don’t pressure, we don’t follow up aggressively, and we don’t take it personally if you decide not to sell to us.

 Many sellers get our offer just to have a baseline before deciding whether to list with an agent.
 That’s completely fine with us.

 Most sellers receive a written cash offer within 24 hours of contacting us.
-In some cases — particularly for estate properties where we need additional research — it may take a bit longer, but we’ll always keep you informed on timing.
+Estate properties may take a bit longer, but we’ll always keep you informed on timing.

 Category 02